 We always have a good time together and you will too watching us cook together.
 Recipe details are a click away, here.

-It's best to start at the beginning and here's the first recipe we did together, Mom's Jambalaya.
+It's best to start at the beginning and here's the first recipe we did, Mom's Jambalaya.

 I make this recipe the most.
 Nothing to it: just brown chicken pieces and sausage with a whole chopped onion.
 Finally, add rice and water to make the best comfort food ever.
-Well this is my Mom's version of Jambalaya (click here to read all about it.)
+This is my Mom's version of Jambalaya (click here to read all about it.)

-My other line cooking nephew, Zakk, knows how to blacken fish the Cajun way.
+My other line-cooking nephew, Zak, knows how to blacken fish the Cajun way.
 And boy does he do a skillful job at it, as my video below will attest.
 He also throws in a mind-blowing side of Sweet Potato Hash, and yes, it's loaded with bacon.

-Zakk's recipe gets everyone in on the action including his Mom and my Mom, who make noshing appearances.
+Zak's recipe gets everyone in on the action including his Mom and my sister, Brenda, who make noshing appearances.
 So do check out his delicious Cajun recipes below and click here for all the written details.

 If you are not in New Orleans attending the glittery and debauched Mardi Gras festivities, you can still have a tasty good time - if you remember to bookmark this page and come back to make any of my Cajun Mardi Gras meals.
 So Laissez les bons temps rouler!

 New Orleans Po'Boy Dining:

 Short Stop Po-Boys - 119 Transcontinental Drive (near New Orleans Airport)

 Mother's Restaurant - 401 Poydras